 Ecommerce and multi-channel businesses

 Inventory gets harder when a business sells through Shopify, Amazon, Etsy, retail, wholesale, and direct invoicing at the same time.
 Each channel may have different fees, payment timing, returns, and reporting.
+Online selling is now a meaningful slice of the economy: the U.S. Census Bureau reported that e-commerce made up 16.9 percent of total retail sales in the first quarter of 2026, so most product businesses eventually juggle at least one online channel alongside their physical sales.

 Multi-channel businesses need accurate syncing so they do not oversell, understock, or double-count revenue.
 Pair this with our guide to finding the perfect ecommerce accountant and the ecommerce bookkeeping case study.
 They also need bookkeeping that separates sales, fees, refunds, shipping, and COGS clearly.